Graduate School of Information and Communications of Bunkyo University

 Analysis on the influence of content on the actual receivers can improve the exchange effect and is significant for the planning of new content.
 Therefore, this lecture studies the ways to use contents effectively on the basis of a deep understanding of the evaluation methods of content.
 Specifically, it briefly introduces the representative research methods for the measurement methods used in the impression evaluation of content, from aspects including desired content analysis (the appeal content of contents) and received content analysis (the impression of the receiver) and analyzes cases.

 This course teaches students about information expression.
 Information expression involves collecting and analyzing the various and voluminous information that exists between people and things and between people and the environment, and is a method for designing a form that accurately conveys information.
 Through exercises, students learn how to design information according to different objectives and information consumers.
 They also improve information expression by evaluating and measuring whether information was correctly conveyed.
 This expression is not done based on subjective feelings; rather, students give various ideas a specific form by structuring and visually representing information.
 These ways of thinking foster the ability to identify problems when conducting research and help with analyzing data and conveying results.

 Finance has become more intimately involved with mathematical economics and microeconomics.
 In the Finance Advanced Course, students learn about general finance theory and, specifically, the fundamentals of derivative pricing theory.
 Because of the focus on mathematical expressions, this course provides in-depth training to students without a mathematical background.
 The training covers everything from the basics of differentials and integrals to the usage of stochastic differential equations.
-Salih N. Neftici’s An Introduction to the Mathematics of Financial Derivatives is used as a reference.
+Salih N. Neftici fs An Introduction to the Mathematics of Financial Derivatives is used as a reference.

-Simulation Advanced, Management Systems Advanced
+Management system Advanced